SomajitDey/JuFF/readme.txt

 Now you can start sending texts and share files with people whose public keys are already hosted.
-Because of the email verification done before hosting every public key, you can trust all the keys found at the abovementioned key-server, as I can show you the email that records the corresponding KeyID.
+Because of the email verification done before hosting every public key, you can trust all the keys found at the abovementioned key-server.
 In future, the registration might become automated, and the KeyID might need to be sent to a public mailing-list instead.
+(See the end of this text for more future directions).

+File sharing is easy.
+Just enter the absolute path of the file to be sent at the appropriate prompt, or if you are using a Linux-box, just drag-n-drop the file at the prompt.

+JuFF is not meant for syncing across multiple devices.
+However, that by no means reduces portability.
+All data assciated with your JuFF account stays within your JuFF inbox.
+Therefore, you can just carry it with you, on a thumbdrive e.g..
+On a new machine, just direct JuFF to that inbox, and it takes on from there.
+At your option, you can also keep your JuFF inbox encrypted.
+However, JuFF won't do that encryption as of now, you gotta do it on your own.

 What happens when you send something?